A Variant of the Erd\H{o}s-S\'os Conjecture

 \section{Introduction}

 A recurring topic in extremal graph theory is the use of degree conditions (such as minimum/average degree bounds) on a graph to prove that it contains certain subgraphs.
 For instance, every graph of minimum degree exceeding $m-1$ contains a copy of each tree with $m$ edges.
-(Embed the root anywhere, and greedily continue, embedding vertices whose parents are already embedded.)
+(Embed the root anywhere, and greedily continue embedding vertices whose parents are already embedded.)

-In 1963, Erd\H os and S\' os conjectured the following strengthening of this fact: if a graph has average degree exceeding $m-1$ then it contains every tree with $m$ edges as a subgraph.
+In 1963, Erd\H os and S\' os conjectured the following strengthening of this fact: if a graph has {\it average} degree exceeding $m-1$ then it contains every tree with $m$ edges as a subgraph.
 Their conjecture has attracted a fair amount of attention over the last decades.
-Partial solutions are given in~\cite{bradob, Haxell:TreeEmbeddings, sacwoz}.
-In the early 1990's, Ajtai, Koml\'os, Simonovits and Szemer\' edi announced a proof of this result for sufficiently large $m$.

-In order to see that the conjecture is best possible, observe that no $(m-1)$-regular graph contains the star $K_{1,m}$ as a subgraph.
+Partial solutions are given in~\cite{bradob, Haxell:TreeEmbeddings, sacwoz}, and in the early 1990's, Ajtai, Koml\'os, Simonovits and Szemer\' edi announced a proof of this result for sufficiently large $m$.
+In order to see that the Erd\H os-S\' os conjecture is best possible, observe that no $(m-1)$-regular graph contains the star $K_{1,m}$ as a subgraph.
 Alternatively, consider a graph that consists of several disjoint copies of the complete graph $K_{m}$; this graph contains no tree with $m$ edges as a subgraph.

 The related Loebl-Koml\'os-S\'os conjecture from 1995~\cite{EFLS95} states that if a graph has median degree at least $m$ then it contains every tree with $m$ edges as a subgraph.
-This conjecture had also received considerable attention~\cite{AKS95,Cooley08,HlaPig:LKSdenseExact,PS07+, Z07+}, and recently, an approximate version was shown in~\cite{cite:LKS-cut0,cite:LKS-cut1,cite:LKS-cut2,cite:LKS-cut3} (see~\cite{LKS:overview} for an overview of that proof).
-Note that the examples above demonstrate that the Loebl-Koml\'os-S\'os conjecture is also tight.
+This conjecture had also received considerable attention~\cite{AKS95,Cooley08,HlaPig:LKSdenseExact,PS07+, Z07+}, and recently, an approximate version was shown in~\cite{cite:LKS-cut0,cite:LKS-cut1,cite:LKS-cut2,cite:LKS-cut3} (see also~\cite{LKS:overview}).
+Note that the examples above demonstrate that the Loebl-Koml\'os-S\'os conjecture is tight as well.

 In this paper we propose a new conjecture for tree embeddings under degree assumptions.
 We consider the minimum and maximum degrees rather than the average or median degrees.